How we operate our flood rescue service

 International aidWe’re training search and rescue organisations overseas how to prepare for and cope during floods and helping other charity aid workers to stay safe too.
 Learn more about our international work.

 Flood rescue powered by you

-We operate within the flood response guidelines set out by Defra (Department for Environment, Food & Rural Affairs) but we receive no government funding for responding to floods in the UK and Republic of Ireland.
+We operate within the flood response guidelines set out by Defra (Department for Environment, Food & Rural Affairs).

 Our flood rescue service relies upon voluntary donations.

 You, our supporters, are the power behind our flood rescue service and the lives we save and we can’t thank you enough.